Saniamos/biosignals24/README.md

-# biosignals24
+# Biosignals24

-All code for the biosignals 24 paper "Gait Parameter Estimation from a Single Privacy Preserving Depth Sensor" is uploaded here.
+All code for the BIOSIGNALS Conference 2024 paper "Gait Parameter Estimation from a Single Privacy Preserving Depth Sensor" is uploaded here.

 For citation please use the following bibtex entry: